profsmith89/ctps/_sources/chap05.md

     main()
 ```

+## Testing our proposed solution

-**Testing our proposed solution.** We have a solution, but how do we know if it works correctly?
+We have a solution, but how do we know if it works correctly?
 As we learned in earlier problems, we could run it with a range of inputs that together test the different sequences of statements (also called *code paths*) in our script.
 In particular, we'll want to input integers and some garbage to test our grab-a-player's-guess loop, and we'll want to exercise each of the branches of the if-statement that compares the `guess` and the `secret`.

 But how, for example, can we input a guess that's bigger than the secret if we don't know the secret?
 The answer is simple: We remove the randomness while testing.
 This is the purpose of the print-statements in the script that are currently commented out.
 Removing the comment character allows us to see the secret and input an appropriate guess to test a selected code path.
 We may also want to print `guess` to reassure ourselves that the script is working with the value we think it should have grabbed.